tyler274/rummage/docs/commander/combat/index.md

 - Special handling for commander-specific combat abilities
 - Handling combat triggers in multiplayer scenarios

 Combat in Commander is particularly complex due to the multiplayer nature of the format and the special rule regarding commander damage, which adds an additional loss condition to the game.
 The implementation must be robust, handling all edge cases while maintaining good performance and compatibility with the rest of the game engine.

+## Related Systems

+Combat interacts with several other systems in the Commander implementation:

+- [Random Mechanics](../game_mechanics/random_mechanics.md) - For combat-related coin flips and dice rolls
+- [Stack and Priority](../stack_and_priority/index.md) - For combat triggers and responses
+- [State-Based Actions](../game_mechanics/state_based_actions.md) - For checking commander damage thresholds

+## Testing

+The [tests](tests/) directory contains comprehensive test cases for validating correct combat implementation, including commander damage tracking, multiplayer combat scenarios, and complex ability interactions.